VJ LAND . CZECH REP . 2016

 VJ Land aims at supporting the innovative practice of VJing in Europe, and provide artists & youth workers with new digital tools for social inclusion.

 VJing is the art of manipulating and animating digitalized visuals to create a live performance, the same way that DJing is the art of selecting and manipulating digitalized audio to create a live concert.
 VJs create and play with digital images in realtime, projecting them in specific spaces in synchronization to music and/or dance.
 This results in a live multimédia performance that can include music, actors, dancers and art installation.
 VJing is a ‘total art form’ that encompasses music/sound, visuals, digital tools, a site-specific installation and interaction between artist, audience and space.
-Our main objective is to teach our participants how to use VJing as an educational tool for young people, especially refugees, to think about space appropriation as a way of inclusion, self-expression and social commentary.
+Our main objective is to teach our participants how to use VJing as an educational tool for young people to think about space appropriation as a way of inclusion, self-expression and social commentary.

 To achieve our goal, we brought together a group of 20 youth workers and young artists from 5 countries, and explored with them how to use VJing as a tool for community building and rural valorisation by creating workshops and performances in public spaces of Loket.